 Road safety research across the world tells us that novice drivers are at an increased risk of being involved in a serious motor vehicle crash as opposed to experienced drivers.
-In Tasmania this is no different, with young people between 17-25 years old representing approximately one quarter of all people killed or seriously injured on our roads.
+In Tasmania this is no different, with 28% of serious casualties involving young people aged between 17 and 25.
 This age group has a six times greater chance of being seriously injured or killed in a crash than the rest of the population.
 The reasons for this include: